 After a baseline schedule is created, it’s pertinent to continue to update the schedule by statusing activities as they start and finish.
 Progressing a schedule is a task that will need to be done over and over again as time goes by, so it is useful for the scheduling software you use to make this process as easy as possible.

 Primavera P6 offers a feature called Progress Spotlight that highlights activities that are due to be statused, allowing you to quickly identify which ones need to be updated.
-Microsoft Project, on the other hand, requires you to create filters to find activities that need to be statused, which can be very time consuming.
+Microsoft Project, on the other hand, requires you to create filters to find activities that need to be statused.
+In order to do this, you would need to first create a filter – adding another step to the statusing process.

-Using P6’s Progress Spotlight tool can help you to more efficiently status activities without any extra work.
+P6’s Progress Spotlight tool not only can help you to more efficiently status activities, but it also requires no extra effort from the user.

 To use the Progress Spotlight tool in Primavera P6, select View > Progress Spotlight.
-All activities that should have begun in the selected time period will be highlighted.
+All activities that should have begun in the selected time period will be highlighted in both the Activity table and the Gantt chart.

 When working with projects, occasionally the unexpected may occur, and it’s important to have a way to notify stakeholders of any issues or potential risks that may impact project completion.